Sahti: Finland’s Unique and Oldest Farmhouse Ale

 Osmotar starts by adding six barley kernels, seven hop fruit tips, and seven cups of water to a cauldron, bringing this to a boil.
 However, the ingredients fail to ferment to create beer.
 Desperate to find a fermenting agent, she employs the help of some animals.

 First, a snow white squirrel gathers pine cones.
-This fails to ferment the beer.
-Next, a golden-breasted marten gathers saliva from a sleeping bear.
-This also fails to ferment the beer.
+But the pine cones fail to ferment the beer.
+Next, a golden-breasted marten gathers saliva from a sleeping bear, which also fails in fermentation.
 Lastly, a honey bee collects pollen for the brew.
 Finally, this successfully ferments the beer.